 Amongst the most beautiful beaches of the Carbonara Gulf are towards Villasimius: Porto Sa Ruxi, Cala Piscadeddus, Campus or Foxi, Campulongu Beach, Spiaggia del Riso.

-Take a look at our fantastic range of accommodation located in Southern Sardinia.
+Take a look at our accommodation options in Southern Sardinia

 Recommended for you